zesk/build/docs/tools/deploy.md

 #### Exit codes

 - `0` - This is called to replace the running application in-place

-#### Errors

-Unable to find "hookEnvironmentFileMake" (using index "/Users/kent/.build")

 ### `deploy-confirm.sh` - Deployment confirmation script